 Oretta is surely a sight to see.
 The mixture of materials, from wood to marble, to brass works together seamlessly.
 The establishment’s beauty invites all to experience its magnificence.

 Oretta – 633 King St W, Toronto, ON M5V 1M5

 American Tavern Influenced Restaurant Design

 This American tavern inspired restaurant is truly astonishing.
 Victor – located in Le Germain Toronto Mercer – is elegantly decorated.
 During the restaurant’s renovation, its designers were mandated to create a versatile space, and we believe they did a phenomenal job.
 Hotel renovations tend to yield amazing results.
-The seemingly masculine tone the restaurant has invites all to come take a seat – from hotel guests, to professionals, or even the artists prancing around the Toronto Entertainment District.
+Even though it might have a masculine tone, the restaurant is still inviting and allows everyone to come in and take a seat.
+From hotel guests to professionals, or even the artists prancing around the Toronto Entertainment District.

 "I'm here to help you with your commercial project"

 - Louise / Account Manager, Commercial Division at Reno-Assistance

 The decor of this chic casual establishment is impressive.
 With its brass tubing light fixtures and peacock leather benches, one can’t help to feel as though they’ve walked into a work of art.
 The three spaces of Victor – its café, the dining room, and the intimate bar-lounge – seamlessly piece together thanks to the wonderful design.
 The design includes raw wood, amber-hued mirrors, and a unique colour palette.